dbwebb-se/docker/doc/courserepo/README-short.txt

-Docker images for working with courserepos.
+Docker images for working with course repos.